AIA Ohio Honor Awards

 Design

 The firm’s body of work shall demonstrate design excellence as exhibited by projects having a significant impact on society and elevating the standard of design within the profession.
-Through published work, peer recognition, awards, presentations and the application of innovative design, the firm, over an extended period of time, shall have evidenced a cumulative positive impact on the built environment.
+Through published work, peer recognition, awards, presentations, or community impact, the firm, over an extended period of time, shall have evidenced a cumulative positive impact on the built environment.

 Firm Culture

-The firm shall be widely known as a leader in the development of innovative firm culture within the ever-changing environment of the design profession.
-The firm has made a notable impact in the profession having successfully created a unique work culture recognized for valuing mentorship and promoting diversity and individual growth leading toward firm leadership.
+The firm shall be widely known as a leader in the advancement of firm culture within the ever-changing environment of the design profession.
+The firm shall have made a notable impact in the profession, having successfully created a work culture recognized for valuing mentorship and promoting diversity and individual growth leading toward firm leadership.
 The firm’s work illustrates the value it places in elevating its employees and acknowledging their contributions to improving the built environment.
+The firm shall be widely known for its support of the profession and demonstrate strong support for membership within the AIA at all levels of the organization.
+The firm shall be recognized for its participation in and financial support for AIA Ohio’s programs, events and activities.

 Innovation